madflow/flow-netbeans-markdown/Readme.md

 # Requirements

 - NetBeans >= 7.0
-- "NetBeans Plugin Development" plugin must be installed
+- "NetBeans Plugin Development" plugin must be installed if you want to compile your own binary package.

 # Installation